rominirani/Google-Cloud-Shell-Tutorial-Creation/tutorial.md

 ### Prerequisites

  -  You have a Google Cloud Platform account and a Google Project (note the Google Project Id).
  -  You have enabled the Google Cloud Natural Language API for the above project.
 To do that, go to the Cloud Console, click on the main menu, then APIs and Services --> Library.
-Type in Natural Language API and select + enable it.
+Type in Natural Language API and select + enable it OR click [here](https://console.cloud.google.com/flows/enableapi?apiid=language.googleapis.com).
  -  You will also need a Service Account to invoke the Natural Language API from our own application.
 We shall do that in the next step.

 ## Service Account Creation